Waverton, Cumbria

-Waverton is a linear village and civil parish in the Allerdale borough of Cumbria, England.
+Waverton is a linear village and civil parish in the Cumberland district of Cumbria, England.
 Waverton lies on the main A596 road east of a bridge over the River Waver, 2.2 miles south west from Wigton and 14.2 miles from the nearest city, Carlisle.
 The river is the reason for Waverton's name as well as it coming from the old English word tuǹ, this meaning "An enclosure; a farmstead; a village; an estate".

 Population

 There were no major changes in the population of Waverton in the nineteenth century, when population first began to be collected in the Census.
 The population was slowly increasing each year, but only by a maximum of 30 people a year up till 1871.
 After 1871 the Census records show that there was a decrease in the population.
 This fluctuation was repeated as from 1910 there was a sharp increase, however this was followed by another population depletion just after the 1920.
 The population of Waverton began steadily increasing even through World War II and the continued increase in population could be explained by the baby boom in 1950 which impacted the population all over the UK.

 As recorded in the 2001 Census, Waverton's population was 326, with 173 females and 153 males. reducing at the 2011 Census to a population of 306, with 151 females and 155 males.